BIOGRAPHY

 I believe ceramic work is a collaboration between myself and the materials I work with.
 I acknowledge that I can only influence the materials, never truly removing the memory of the shapes the clay has been before.
 I also recognize that my control of a piece ends when it goes into the kiln.

-My intention is for people to use my pieces, to enjoy them, and even to break them (eventually).
+My intention is that each piece will be a unique treasure for people to use, to enjoy them, and even to break them (eventually).
 I intentionally avoid making exclusively decorative pieces because I do not want to add clutter and waste to our shared surroundings.

 CURRENT COLLECTIONS

-I'm still following my desires and making pieces of all shapes, designed in two styles.
+I'm still following my desires and making pieces of all shapes, decorated in one of these two general styles:

 Natural Respite reflects the colors and textures of nature.
 These pieces are designed and glazed to help us recall beaches, forests, gardens and the quiet sanctuary of a back yard.
-These glazes are the "traditional" reactive glazes used in ways that are familiar and fresh.
+These glazes are the traditional reactive glazes used in ways that are familiar and fresh.
+"Seaside" and "Ash" never disappoint.